 - Wow products delight customers!

 - As an organisation grows larger, it’s a common tendency for senior management to become distant from the customer.
-The CEO at Intuit takes customer support calls.
+The CEO at Intuit still takes customer support calls!
+Always talk to customers.

 - Get uncomfortably narrow and nail it!
 It’s important to continuously refine and make variations.

 - Every customer is unique, you’ll need the product to be dynamic.